 DHCP server is disabled on the network (devices require static IP to connect).

 If the "!" light is flashing rapidly, a few times per second, it means your firewall is blocking outgoing TCP port 6667 connection.
-Some corporate network allows only outgoing TCP port HTTP(80) and HTTPS(443) so Tag manager cannot be used inside such network.
+If you are unable to configure the firewall to allow TCP port 6667, please contact us to have your tag manager forwarded to equivalent TCP port 82 on the server.

 Ethernet Tag Manager cannot connect to the Internet (getting "Your Tag Manager is not connected to Internet" error) You have to open out-going port for TCP 80 and 6667 (IRC) connection.
 Some firewall will initially allow IRC connection but cuts it after a while.
 In such case, you may get "Your Tag Manager is not connected to the Internet" even if the green "cloud" icon is lit.
 While we cannot help you with configuring your firewall because the exact procedure is different depending on what kind of firewall you have, you can follow below procedure to confirm this problem is caused by your firewall and not by defective Tag Manager hardware: